|

 Instructions

-• With pot on burner, set burner to HIGH heat setting
+• With pot on burner, set burner to HIGH heat setting and let the water come to a rolling boil.

-• When timer ends, remove pot from heat and let sit for 1 minute
+• When timer ends, remove pot from heat and let sit for 1 minute.

 Notes

-*The size of the pot will determine how many eggs you can boil at once.
+• The size of the pot will determine how many eggs you can boil at once.
 I can boil up to 10 eggs at a time using a 16 quart pot.

-*For purposes of this recipe, each egg is one serving.
+• For purposes of this recipe, each egg is one serving.
 Calories vary on size of egg, but on average each egg is 80 calories.

-How Long Do Farm Fresh Hard Boiled Eggs Last?
+How Long Do Boiled Eggs Last?

 The best way to eat hard boiled eggs is to add salt and pepper and enjoy!
 You can add boiled eggs to salads, mix with mayo for a sandwich, or add to a picnic styled lunch with fruit and veggie on the side.